BMW 2 Series Active Tourer MPV - Practicality & boot space

 Compared to the old 2 Series Active Tourer, the new model has grown in each direction: it’s taller, wider and longer, with a longer wheelbase (the distance between the axles) than before.
 That means you get a little extra rear-seat space, and the seats themselves are well configured.

 Each one folds individually and can be slid forwards and backwards to suit your requirements.
-Fully slid forwards, legroom is at a premium, but the boot space becomes bigger.
+Fully slid forwards, legroom is rather tight, but the boot space becomes bigger.
 With the seats in their normal position, there’s plenty of space for legs, elbows and heads.

 The 2 Series Active Tourer does well for interior storage.
 The door bins are generous and there’s a big storage area between the front seats, even if it is now visible to passers-by.
 There’s now a small extra storage slot beneath the armrest padding, while the slot in front of the cupholders should hold even the largest phones.

 At 406 litres beneath the parcel shelf, the boot is only slightly bigger than that of the 1 Series, but it’s a good space nonetheless.
-With the rear seats folded flat, the 2 Series Active Tourer offers up to 1,455 litres of space if you fill to the roof.
+That figure is for the plug-in versions; the mild hybrid petrol has 415 litres, while the diesel models are more spacious again at 470 litres.
+With the rear seats folded flat, the diesel 2 Series Active Tourer offers up to 1,455 litres of space if you fill to the roof, while the plug-in hybrids offer 1,370 litres and the petrol 1,405 litres.

 BMW hasn’t released towing capacity figures just yet, but a tow bar costs around £800 on the options list.